halaar/solar-gardens-pennsylvania/README.md

 solar-gardens-pennsylvania
 ==========================

 I want to document what it takes to be a Solar Gardener in Pennsylvania.
 A solar gardener is similar to a traditional gardener who grows plants, however a solar gardener setups up solar farms.
-More infomration at solargardens.org.
+More information at solargardens.org.